Climate change in Australia: Electricity demand

 Use of domestic air conditioners during severe heatwaves can double electricity demand, placing great stress on electricity generation and transmission networks, and lead to load shedding.
+In addition, bushfires can damage electricity lines, while repairing power poles and power line damages is often restricted during hot and dry weather because of high fire risks.

 Impacts on housing

 Settlements and infrastructure

 Global warming could lead to substantial alterations in climate extremes, such as tropical cyclones, heat waves and severe precipitation events.
 This would degrade infrastructure and raise costs through intensified energy demands, maintenance for damaged transportation infrastructure, and disasters, such as coastal flooding.
 In the coastal zone, sea level rise and storm surge may be more critical drivers of these changes than either temperature or precipitation.